carpentries-incubator/SDC-BIDS-dMRI/_episodes/constrained_spherical_deconvolution.md

 ~~~
 {: .language-python}

-For illustration purposes we will fit only a small portion of the data.
+For illustration purposes we will fit only a small portion of the data representing the splenium of the corpus callosum.

 ~~~
-data_small = data[20:50, 55:85, 35:65]
+data_small = data[40:80, 40:80, 45:55]
 csd_fit = csd_model.fit(data_small)

 sh_coeffs = csd_fit.shm_coeff